OPEN LANDS & TRAILS

 August 27 - Stargazing with Northern CO Astronomical Society (8:00 PM) (Cedar Valley Drive west of Morey Wildlife Reserve)

 OPEN LANDS IN THE NEWS

-Thanks to everyone who participated in the prioritization open house to help rank Places, Programs, and Pathways for the GOCO Inspire Grant.
+Thanks to everyone who participated in the prioritization activities to help rank Places, Programs, and Pathways for the GOCO Inspire Grant.
 See maps and posters for PLACES, PROGRAMS, and PATHWAYS or visit the Project Outdoors web page for more info.

 To celebrate the grand opening of the New High Plains Environmental Center on May 13, Open Lands volunteer Denise led a guided bird walk at Equalizer Lake.
 30 species of birds were spotted along the trail.
 Check out the Equalizer Lake Birding Hotsport on www.ebird.org.

 THANK YOU to AmeriCorps United Way and Loveland Open Lands volunteers for helping build Dragonfly Pond Trail at River's Edge Natural Area on Earth Day.

 On a beautiful spring morning, Saturday March 25, twelve cheery participants enjoyed a guided